Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation and convergence study on a nonlinear standing wave

-\subparagraph{} At long time $t/T=100$ (see figure~\ref{fig:sub:convt100}), the error behaves differently.
+\subparagraph{} At long time $t/T=100$ (see \cref{fig:sub:convt100}), the error behaves differently.
 First, the error is approximately one order of magnitude higher compared to the time $t/T=1$, but the convergence rate is also slightly different, actually higher.
-As a matter of fact, at $t/T=100$, an order 4 of convergence is still found on the wave period and on the amplitude of the computed wave: Figure~(\ref{fig:tempx32}) shows the evolution of the error on wave period and amplitude at the center of the domain $x/\lambda=0.5$ at $t/T=100$ for a fixed $N_x=30$ as a function of the CFL number $C_o$.
+As a matter of fact, at $t/T=100$, an order 4 of convergence is still found on the wave period and on the amplitude of the computed wave: \cref{fig:tempx32} shows the dependence in CFL of the error in wave period and amplitude at the center of the domain $x/\lambda=0.5$ at $t/T=100$ for a fixed $N_x=30$ as a function of the CFL number $C_o$.
 The reference case used here is the one with $N_x=100$ at $C_o=0.05$ computed on one period.
-On a given case, the period is computed trough the mean time separating two successive maximums, then a sliding Fast Fourier Transformation (FFT) is performed to obtained an accurate estimation of the amplitude of the free surface elevation.
+On a given case, the period is computed through the mean time separating two successive maximums, then a sliding Fast Fourier Transformation (FFT) is performed to obtained an accurate estimation of the amplitude of the free surface elevation.

 However, the behavior of the $L_2(\eta)$ error results from a combined effect of both the error on the wave period and the error on the amplitude.
-The relative effect of those errors on the total error is analyzed in detail in \ref{apd:convergencelongt}, and a brief summary is given here.
+The relative effect of those errors on the total error is analyzed in detail in appendix~\labelcref{apd:convergencelongt}, and a brief summary is given here.
 Let $e$ be the relative error between two cosine functions.
 The first is the target function and the second one tends to the first one in amplitude as $\epsilon_a=f_A d^4$ and in period as $\epsilon_t=f_Td^4$.
 Here $d$ is a discretization variable -either $C_o$ or $1/N_x$ in our case-, which drives the convergence. $f_A$ and $f_T$ are constants with respect to $d$.
-A Taylor expansion of $e$ in the vicinity of a time $t/T$ corresponding to a whole number of periods gives:
+At a whole number of periods -- \ie $t/T\in\mathbb{N}$ -- a Taylor expansion of $e$ when $d\to0$ can be performed: